hyperledger-archives/fabric/docs/API/CoreAPI.md

 }
 ```

-The response to a query request depends on the chaincode implementation.
+The response to a successful query request depends on the chaincode implementation.
 It may contain a string formatted value of a state variable, any string message, or not have an output.
 An example is below:

 ```
 {